Four Things We Love To See In A Prospective Hackbright Engineering Fellow

 When interviewing potential Hackbright students, we get a few questions pretty regularly.
 One of the most popular questions (and rightfully so!) is the question: What are you looking for in an applicant?

-Informally, we tell people we’re looking for spicy ladies who are excited about coding!
+Informally, we tell people we’re looking for lively and energetic future software engineers who are excited about coding!
 More formally, we actually look for four pretty specific things in candidates, and we’re happy to share them with you!

 What this means for applicants: Are you good at what you’ve chosen to be good at?
 If you announced you’re passionate about something, have you given real thought to the logistics and analytical side of your passions?
 Have you created systems around complicated situations you encounter in your everyday life?
 Hopefully the answer to most (all!) of these is yes.

 Why we’re looking for this: We’re going to throw all sorts of crazy stuff at you during the program that you may not believe you actually need to learn at the time.
 We want to make sure we’re admitting people who are willing to go along for the ride, even if it doesn’t make a ton of sense why at the moment.